 3. Brick or stone; alternatives.
 Portland cement, plaster, or exposed aggregate plaster type finish material for elevations may be permitted in lieu of brick or stone, with the approval of the Building Official that these materials and their application conform to the requirements of the Uniform Building Code, Building Code Handbook, and other pertinent ordinances in the city.
+Same requirements as primary residence.

 (c) Maximum height.
-The maximum height for any accessory buildings shall be 2 stories above ground level, not to exceed the height of the primary residence.
+The maximum height for any accessory buildings shall be two stories above ground level, not to exceed the height of the primary residence.